gbmhunter/AltiumScriptCentral/README.rst

 ChangeDesignatorFontSize.vbs                Changes the font size (width and height) of all component designators on the PCB.
 PlaceNettedVia.vbs                          Allows you to copy a via and then place many copies, preserving the original connected net (Altium does not do this, unless to do a special paste).
 PushProjectParametersToSchematics.vbs       Copies all project parameters to the schematic documents, which can be useful for automatically filling in title block information (using special strings).
+RotateDesignators.vbs						Rotates all PCB component designators so that they are rotated to only 1 of 2 positions.
 ========================================    ==================================================================

 Checks